catalyst/moodle-local_integrity/README.md

 * supports various Moodle activities;
 * configurable notice message for each statement;
 * configurable default status for each of the statement (enabled or disabled by default);
-* capabilities to change a default state for each of the statements (integritystmt/<statement type>:changedefault);
+* capabilities to change a default state for each of the statements (integritystmt/PLUGIN_NAME:changedefault);
-* capability to bypass statement (local/integrity:bypassnotice);
+* capability to bypass statement notice (local/integrity:bypassnotice);

 ## Supported activities ##
  * Forum